sam-b-edwards/coop-counter/README.md

 ## Architecture Notes

-### Camera System
+### Single Camera, Multiple Users
 The current implementation uses a single shared camera for all users.
 While the database schema supports individual camera IDs per user (for future expansion), the current version streams from one camera configured via `EXPO_PUBLIC_CAMERA_ID` in the environment variables.
 All users view the same camera feed.

-## Camera Setup (Raspberry Pi)

-The camera is the main data source for the backend.
-The recommended setup uses:

-### Hardware
-- **Raspberry Pi** (any model with network capability)
-- **Pi Camera Module** (connected via CSI ribbon cable)
-- **Power over Ethernet (PoE)** HAT or splitter

-### Why PoE?
+### Why Power over Ethernet?
-Using Power over Ethernet provides both network connectivity and power through a single cable from your router.
-This setup is more reliable than battery + WiFi as it:
+The Raspberry Pi camera uses PoE for reliability:
+- Single cable provides both network and power
 - Runs continuously without recharging
-- Eliminates wireless connection drops
+- No WiFi connection drops
-- Simplifies installation (one cable for everything)
+- Simpler installation and maintenance

-### Camera Software
-The `camera/` directory contains the Python script for streaming video from the Raspberry Pi:
-1. Install the camera dependencies on your Raspberry Pi
-2. Configure the camera ID in your environment
-3. Run the streaming script to start sending frames to the backend

-For detailed camera setup instructions, see the camera directory README.

 ## Technologies Used